+Self-Editing for Fiction Writers is the book that taught me how to be a better writer.
+Zen in the Art of Writing by Ray Bradbury “I have never listened to anyone who criticized my taste in space travel, sideshows or gorillas.
 Writing Fiction: 8 Wily Tips for Setting – The Writing Cooperative.
 Kids explain how banned and challenged books helped them and even saved their lives / Boing Boing.
 By Joan Bertin and Millie Davis Banned Books Week has come and gone but we can be sure of one thing: the coming year will be marked by challenges to the same kinds of books that were controversial this year, and in years past. report this ad Controversies over what books are taught in class or shelved in the school library typically start when an adult—usually a parent or community member—feels that a book selected by teachers and librarians is inappropriate, offensive or objectionable.

 In the process, he plotted several examples on a blackboard.
 “There is no reason why the simple shapes of stories can’t be fed into computers,” he said.
 “They are beautiful shapes.”
 The video is available on YouTube.
 Common Mistakes and Confusing Words in English.
 How to Write with Style: Kurt Vonnegut’s 8 Keys to the Power of the Written Word.

 His subversive humor redefined the field of literature in immutable ways.
 His two greatest works (based on readership, not merit) Cat’s Cradle and Slaughterhouse-Five, speak volumes on some common themes, but use interesting stylistic differences to tell what seem like opposing stories.
 His lesser known works, such as the riotous Breakfast of Champions, the controversial Mother Night, and one his final novels Hocus Pocus help show some of his more subversive and distant stylistic qualities.